NEW HeatnBond® Liquid Vinyl

 - Preheat iron to medium heat, no steam.

-- Place fabric on top of parchment paper or non-stick pressing sheet on a firm, heat-proof surface (not an ironing board) and cover with HeatnBond Pressing Paper.
-Press for 45 seconds, moving iron slightly.
+- Cover project with HeatnBond Pressing Paper, Press for 45 seconds, moving iron slightly.
 For larger pieces, slightly overlap areas until entire surface has been pressed.
+For best results, replace parchment paper and Pressing Paper as they become wrinkled from repeated use.

 Once applied, Liquid Vinyl is fully cured after 24 hours and is machine-washable in cold water; remove promptly and lay flat to dry.